TWCCarlson/FleetBench/README.md

 Documentation is found in the `main` branch under `Thesis/Chapter Drafts/Main Body`.
 Look at the Appendix chapters.

-An executable that comes with the files used to generate all the test cases in thesis is provided in the `installer` branch.
+An executable that comes with the files used to generate all the test cases in thesis is provided in the `installer` branch of the repository.

+Errors generate a `logfile.log` using Python's `logging` library.
+The logging is incomplete.

 This is effectively a prototype, and would benefit greatly from more work.